The Child Impact Assessment Framework and its development

 In April 2018, we held discussion groups with a range of sector experts and family justice stakeholders, to gain their views about the framework’s effectiveness and content.
 This included the judiciary, lawyers, academics, therapists, mediators, parent groups, children’s advocacy groups, charities, and the Family Justice Young People’s Board.
 Their feedback was considered alongside that from Cafcass staff and is reflected in the final version.

-The key developments made to the framework since the initial draft include: restructuring the guidance under one framework, strengthening the focus on the impact on the child, separating out the different private law case factors into four separate guides and incorporating the guidance on parental alienation into the new child resistance and refusal guide.
+The key developments made to the framework since the initial draft include: restructuring the guidance under one framework, strengthening the focus on the impact on the child, separating out the different private law case factors into four separate guides and incorporating guidance on alienating behaviours into the new child resistance and refusal guide.

 Will the framework be reviewed?